azharris1964/azharris1964/index.md

 - ### CSMA 111 Introduction to Three-Dimensional Worlds - Mark Ericson - Spring 2021
+##### The objective of this course was to explore 3-dimensional space using computation.
+In practice, we used manipulated sphere algorithms to manipulate and distort space.
+We explored methods of 3-D rendering first in processing, then in Rhino.

   - Round Drawings : We learned about drawing spheres and the fundamentals of drawing using computation in Processing.